 Skip to main content

-Connect the Data Manipulation plugin for Grafana to API Server
+Connect Data Manipulation panel for Grafana to API Server

 Mikhail Volkov

-We understand the risk of data manipulation and take security concerns seriously.
-This article explores three secure ways to connect the Data Manipulation panel to the API Server.
+We acknowledge the risks of data manipulation and consider security concerns seriously.
+This blog post explores three secure ways to connect Data Manipulation panel to an API server.

-The recent article and Youtube video showcased various use cases to bring your Grafana Dashboard game to the next level using the Data Manipulation plugin.
-This panel can insert, update application data, and modify configuration directly from your Grafana dashboard.
+Our recent post and YouTube tutorial showcased various use cases to bring your Grafana dashboard to the next level using Data Manipulation panel.
+This plugin can insert and update application data, as well as modify configuration directly from your Grafana dashboard.

-Manual data entering and User input into Dashboard.
+Manual data entry and user input into dashboard.

-Before continuing to read, we recommend reading the introduction article to get familiar with the Data Manipulation plugin and its features.
+Before moving forward, we recommend reading the introductory article to become familiar with the Data Manipulation panel and its capabilities.

 Architecture

-Data Manipulation panel options allow you to specify the URL for GET requests to receive initial values and POST, PUT, or PATCH requests to update values sent as a JSON.
+Data Manipulation panel options allow you to specify the URL for the GET requests to receive initial values and the POST, PUT, or PATCH requests to update values sent in the JSON format.

-Data Manipulation panel uses GET, POST/PUT request to interact with API Server.
+Data Manipulation panel uses GET and POST/PUT requests to interact with API Server.

-Data Manipulation panel uses GET, POST/PUT request to interact with API Server.
+Data Manipulation panel uses GET and POST/PUT requests to interact with API Server.

-There are three methods to connect the panel to the API Server:
+You can use any of the three methods to connect the plugin to an API server:

 • Publicly available server with additional header parameters (CORS restrictions).